kdl-org/kdl/MODEL.md

 * Line numbers and character position of parsed KDL syntax elements.

 * Comments and precise details of whitespace and node terminators.

-* Whether a tag is the empty string (`("")node)` or missing.
-KDL syntax allows nodes and values with and without tag.
-Both are identical in KDL data model.

 * Whether a node had an empty child list (`node {}`) or no child list at all.
   KDL syntax allows both.
 KDL data model considers these identical.